 KUHL Renegade Pants

 I wore them on almost every 14,000-foot peak in Colorado.
 What’s more, I even crashed my motorcycle in the Peruvian Andes while wearing RENEGADE.
-After all that abuse, the pants came away with only a quarter-sized knick in the knee.
+After all that abuse, the pants came away with only a quarter-sized nick in the knee.

 Then, a month back, I got the opportunity to write up a KUHL RADIKL pants review.
 The RADIKL is another newer KUHL creation, and I’m happy to say that I’m impressed.
 While the RADIKL isn’t perfect, it features almost all the same things I love about the RENEGADE pant.
 Not to mention, a few improvements have been added too.